stipey75/markdown-cv/index.md

 ## Currently

-Working in a big manufacture company of white goods ( Electrolux ) with a strong desire to enter in the crypto space to satisfy my desire of learning.
+Working in a big manufacture company of white goods ( Electrolux ), but I have a strong desire to enter in the crypto space to satisfy my desire of learning.
 I am a senior embedded firmware developer and I am responsible of the develop of various electronic boards for the refrigerators of all the regions ( EMEA, APAC, LATAM and NA ).
 In these company my daily duties are:
 * Discuss with UI team to introduce their request in our products.